Human rights in Armenia

 Human rights in Armenia tend to be better than those in most former Soviet republics, with notable improvements in economic rights and standards of living.
-In October 2023, Armenia ratified the Rome statute, whereby Armenia will become a full member of the International Criminal Court.
+In October 2023, Armenia ratified the Rome Statute, whereby Armenia will become a full member of the International Criminal Court.
+Armenia formally ratified the Council of Europe's Convention on Human Rights and Biomedicine (Oviedo Convention) in October 2025.

 Democracy and freedom rating

 Armenia is classified as "partly free" in a 2024 report (with data for 2023) by Freedom House, which gives it a score of 54 out of 100.

 Armenia has made improvements in its Human Freedom Index score from the Cato Institute.
 According to the 2021 report, Armenia ranks 40th overall.
 It ranks 48th for personal freedom and 15th for economic freedom.
 This is a notable improvement from the 2017 score which featured Armenia ranked 54th overall, followed by 29th for economic freedom and 76th for personal freedom.

 Economy and human rights

 Corruption remained a problem as of 2009, according to the U.S. Department of State.

+Armenia was classified as an upper-middle-income country in 2021, but it was affected by the COVID-19 pandemic and then the Nagorno-Karabakh conflict, with economic and social pressures compounded by the forced displacement of more than 100,000 ethnic Armenians in late 2023.
+This crisis continued into 2025, with the government facing serious pressures in providing housing, employment opportunities, and economic integration for these refugees.